Tabes dorsalis

 - Sarcoidosis

-- MRI spine: May show a high T2 signal in the dorsal cord, along with spinal cord atrophy.
+- MRI spine: High T2 signal in dorsal cord, possible spinal cord atrophy.